-What’s interesting about his views, written in the early 1970’s is that, though he is deeply immersed in the art world, he is not aware of the term or the fact of post-modernism.
+What’s interesting about his views, is that, though he is deeply immersed in the art world, he is not aware of the term or the fact of post-modernism.
 He is writing at the time of a huge change in attitudes toward art and he is documenting this change as it is taking place.
 Thus he is able to report on the transition between the philosophical endorsement of modernism that was widely accepted by the art establishment and the shattering of this consensus through emerging artwork critiquing that philosophy.

 In many ways, his writing was prescient as it can be said that art has since gone over the edge he described.
 But this jump was a conscious choice by the artists involved and made out of a sense of necessity.
 That felt necessity was to rebel against the commodification of art and the modernist illusion that the art object could meaningfully convey a response to a world that was capable of creating two devastating world wars and weapons of mass destruction.
 The jump was also motivated by photography that could record life much better that painting and had replaced it in many ways.